-- Representation Task Force membership includes representatives from Washington's Commission on African American Affairs (CAAA), Commission on Asian Pacific American Affairs (CAPAA), Commission on Hispanic Affairs (CHA), the Governor's Office of Indian Affairs (GOIA), the Women's Commission, and the Human Rights Commission.
-Members were also appointed to represent the disability community and the LGBTQ community. - Public Comment Between August and November, 23 individuals spoke during the dedicated Public Comment periods at Task Force meetings, while many more engaged in conversations with members throughout the meetings. - Community Engagement Updates At each Task Force meeting, members receive updates on the Community Engagement Coordinator's work, and they provide direction to guide future outreach efforts. - Online Survey The Task Force released an online survey in September 2019 to gather community members' thoughts on a definition of 'equity' and opportunities for state government to promote equity.
-There were 214 responses to the survey from community members across Washington. - Community Forums The Task Force hosted community forums in Everett (September) and Yakima (October).
+- Representation Task Force membership includes representatives from Washington's ethnic commissions, the Women's Commission, and the Human Rights Commission.
+Members were also appointed to represent the disability community and the LGBTQ+ community. - Public Comment The Task Force encourages community members to attend its meetings, engage in conversations throughout, and make comments during the Public Comment time. - Community Engagement Updates At each Task Force meeting, members receive updates on the Community Engagement Coordinator's work, and they provide direction to guide future outreach efforts. - Online Survey The Task Force released an online survey in September 2019 to gather community members' thoughts on a definition of 'equity' and opportunities for state government to promote equity. - Community Forums The Task Force hosted community forums in Everett (September) and Yakima (October).
 The Task Force will incorporate additional forums in its 2020 schedule.